Baked Dover Sole Rollatini are fish fillets, filled with Italian seasoned breadcrumbs and Parmigiano cheese, rolled & baked in a lemon-wine sauce!

 Bake The Dover Sole Rollatini

-Add the capers to the baking dish in the “open” spaces.
-Drizzle the tops of each dover sole rollatini with olive oil.
-Bake, uncovered, in a preheated 350 degree oven for about 20 minutes, or until the fish is cooked through.
+Bake the dover sole rollatini (uncovered) in a preheated 350°F. oven for about 20 minutes, or until the fish is cooked through.

 Fish rolled up on top of lemon slices in white baking dish